-There is no sport that brings about more top-five lists than the NBA.
+No sport brings about more top-five lists than the NBA.
 Players, coaches, analysts like Charles Barkley, and fans always seem to have a top-five list of their favorite players handy.
 That group also includes NBA legend Oscar Robertson.

-The Big O joined Knuckleheads with Quentin Richardson and Darius Miles to discuss a variety of NBA-related topics.
+The Big O joined Knuckleheads with Quentin Richardson and Darius Miles to discuss various NBA-related topics.
 Near the end of the hour-plus interview, Miles asked Robertson to name his five favorite NBA players of all time.